 I still think there’s value in using a review tool but it should be set up and managed by an expert who is up to date on best practices and acceptable use.

 Make sure to set up your call button, since most customers expect to see this.
 It’s also a great way to track the calls you’re getting through your listing.
-Another new feature is the ‘messages’ button, which allows back and forth texting with customers.
-Many travellers, particularly millennials, prefer this to calling a business.
+Another feature is the ‘messages’ button, which allows back and forth texting with customers.
+Many travelers, particularly millennials, prefer this to calling a business.
 Just make sure you’re prepared to answer texts as soon as they come in, which might not be a good option if you’re running tours in remote locations without coverage.
-Note: SMS will soon be replaced by Google’s GMB app for most listings.

-Download the app to manage your page from your mobile device (and to respond right away to reviews).
-Finally, remember to check your listing often, since new functions are being added all the time, and the community-driven nature that Google encourages, means anyone can ‘suggest an edit’, upload problematic photos or videos or leave negative reviews.
-The bit of time you spend managing your GMB page is well worth it for your tourism business.
+Remember to check your listing often, since new functions are being added all the time, and the community-driven nature that Google encourages, means anyone can ‘suggest an edit’, upload problematic photos or videos or leave negative reviews.
+The bit of time you spend managing your GBP page is well worth it for your tourism business.